TS Laevad: Incidents and disruptions to service

 Piret in ice conditions, February 2019.
 The company's ferries have a 1A ice class, operating in ice with a thickness of up to 80cm.

 On 28 July 2017, the ferry Tiiu struck the seabed twice and sustained hull damage en route from Rohuküla to Heltermaa.
 The incident was caused by a controls failure on autopilot.
 While Tiiu underwent repairs at Turku Repair Yard in Finland she was replaced by the chartered Hiiumaa for a period of six weeks.

 In the spring of 2018 ferry services to Hiiumaa were periodically suspended due to low water levels in the Väinameri.
 The minister responsible, Kadri Simson, blamed the cancellations on inadequate dredging in the Rukki Channel, through which ferries pass between Rohuküla and Heltermaa.

 From mid-March to early May in 2020, TS Laevad reduced the frequency of its services due to the coronavirus pandemic.
 Travel to the islands was restricted to residents only, and the number of passengers reduced by 92 percent compared to the previous year.

 On 22 July 2021 Tõll collided with the berth at Kuivastu Harbour causing damage to the berth, the ferry and some vehicles on board including that of Estonian president Kersti Kaljulaid.
 Tõll was out of service for over two weeks during the peak summer season causing queues of up to two hours.
 The company stated that the collision was caused by a technical failure resulting in a loss of engine power as the ferry approached the berth.

+In January 2026, TS Laevad reported the worst ice conditions on the Väinameri for ten years, along with low water levels.
+There were cancellations on the Hiiumaa route, and those services running were subject to delays and vehicle weight restrictions.
+In February 2026, a 17km ice road was opened between Hiiumaa and Saaremaa to relieve the disrupted ferry route.

 Future developments

-As of 2025, the Estonian State Fleet is attempting to procure a new-build ferry to replace the ageing Regula, which will be operated by, but not owned by, TS Laevad.
-The new ferry will be smaller than the company's own vessels and will have a 1B ice class, lower than the 1A ice class of the existing fleet.
-The ferry's main power source will be electricity charged from shore and stored in batteries, but there will also be auxiliary diesel generators.

-The Ministry of Regional Affairs has stated its intention to introduce new environmentally friendly vessels on the routes from 2033.
+In 2023, the Ministry of Regional Affairs stated its intention to introduce new environmentally friendly vessels on the routes from 2033.

-The Estonian Ministry of Economic Affairs is assessing the option of building a bridge or tunnel connection between the mainland and Muhu across the Suur Strait.
-It is expected to be determined by 2026 whether a bridge, tunnel or continued ferry operation will be the preferred option.